openbikesensor/portal/README.md

 You might need to re-run this command after updates, to (re-)create the functions in the SQL database that are used when generating vector tiles.

+You should also import OpenStreetMap data now, see below for instructions.

 ### Boot the application